FFA and 4-H: Teaching Kids to Harden Their Hearts

 The Heartbreaking Reality of Lost Battles

 There are many cases in which children try to spare their animal friends the gruesome fates awaiting them, but, sadly, they don’t always have happy endings, no matter how bravely and persistently the child calls for adults to do what’s right.
 Such was the case with 9-year-old E.L. and her beloved goat, Cedar.
 After auctioning him off at a county fair, as most children do in animal agriculture programs, E.L. had a change of heart and didn’t want him to be slaughtered.
 With the help of her mother, she offered to forfeit the prize money she had won in exchange for his life and even drove her friend to a safe haven hundreds of miles away in an attempt to save him.
 But the hardened heart of the fair’s livestock manager couldn’t be softened, and he had the police seize the goat and deliver him to be slaughtered.
-Even though E.L. and her mother are suing the Sherriff’s Department and the county fair over this injustice, it’s too late for Cedar, whose life could have been spared if only the adults involved would have had compassion for him and E.L. instead of cruelly slaughtering him for their own profit.
+Even though E.L. and her mother sued the County of Shasta and Shasta County Sheriff’s Office over this injustice and won $300,000 in an incredible victory, it’s too late for Cedar, whose life could have been spared if only the adults involved would have had compassion for him and E.L. instead of cruelly slaughtering him for their own profit.

 There’s No Excuse to Abuse Animals